 Welcome!

-I am a PhD Fellow at the Department of Economics at the University of Copenhagen, where I am a member of the research unit Behavioral Economics and Labor Market Performance.
-My PhD supervisors are Steffen Altmann, Robert Mahlstedt and Alexander Sebald
+I submitted my PhD Thesis at the Department of Economics at the University of Copenhagen.
+During my PhD, I was affiliated with the research group Behavioral Economics and Labor Market Performance.
+My PhD supervisors were Steffen Altmann, Robert Mahlstedt and Alexander Sebald

 1. Theoretical modeling at the intersection of behavioral and labor economics.